FaithMutua-code/FaithMutua-code/README.md

   <img src="https://komarev.com/ghpvc/?username=faithmutua-code&label=Profile%20views&color=0e75b6&style=flat" alt="faithmutua-code" />
 </p>

 I am a passionate web developer from Kenya.
 My coding journey began with a spark of curiosity and a passion for creativity.
 What started as simple HTML experiments quickly grew into a full-blown love for building interactive user experiences with JavaScript and React.
-Over time, I’ve immersed myself in the world of frontend development, constantly learning and pushing myself to master new tools and technologies.
+Over time, I’ve immersed myself in the world of web development, constantly learning and pushing myself to master new tools and technologies.
 Recently, I've been exploring 3D design with Blender, experimenting with simple models, and diving into game development and interactive design with Unity Engine.
 From late-night debugging sessions to that first "it works!" moment — every step has shaped the developer I am today.

 <hr>